Online Poker in Canada

-- During each round of bets in poker, you can opt to check, fold, call the bets.
+- During each round of bets, you can opt to check, fold or call the bets.

-- You must try to generate the best poker hand possible; out of the cards dealt, including the community cards.
+- You must try to generate the best hand possible out of the cards dealt – this includes community cards

 - The strongest or highest ranked hand will always win